kareynjeri/kareynjeri/README.md

 - 🌱 I’m currently learning ReactJs
 - 💞️ I’m looking to collaborate on any Projects as a product manager
 - 📫 How to reach me through My email kareynjeri@gmail.com
-- 📫 How to reach me through My twitter kareynjeri1

 <!---